KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 - Release: **Stretch**
 - Architecture: **armv7l** (that is seven and the lower "L" letter, not 1 (digit)

 Alternatively, you can use LuCI to create the LXC container.
 A distribution doesn't not really matter.
-This tutorial was tested on Debian but it would work more likely on other distribution.
+This tutorial was tested on Debian but it would work more likely on other distributions.

 ## 2. Simple Debian configuration